Products

 The device moves to the strongest available carrier in real time with no manual intervention.

 Because every carrier in the set is a direct contract, the SIM doesn't need to renegotiate through a home network to switch.
-The modem just picks the next-best signal and the session continues on the new carrier.
+The modem just moves to the next-best available carrier, and the device can reconnect on the new carrier.

 No truck rolls.
 No field engineer.
 No SIM swap.